saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### Skills & Knowledge

-* How Testrunner Toolkit is different than other automated test solutions that you can use with Sauce Labs
+* How saucectl with the Sauce Labs platform is different than other automated test solutions that you can use with Sauce Labs

-* Learn about the components of Testrunner Toolkit, including the command line tool, Docker, and the Cypress.io client
+* Learn about the components of saucectl with the Sauce Labs platform, including the command line tool, Docker, and the Cypress.io client

-* Set up the necessary components to run Cypress and Testrunner Toolkit on your computer
+* Set up the necessary components to run Cypress and saucectl with the Sauce Labs platform on your computer

-* Understand the configuration files for Cypress on Testrunner Toolkit and how to modify them
+* Understand the configuration files for Cypress on saucectl with the Sauce Labs platform and how to modify them

 * Learn to run a Cypress Test on Sauce Labs with a Docker container and on Virtual Machines (VMs)

-* Run a Testrunner Toolkit Cypress Test with your test code locally with Cypress
+* Run a saucectl with the Sauce Labs platform Cypress Test with your test code locally with Cypress

-* Learn basic JavaScript to write page object and test code that runs on Cypress and Testrunner Toolkit (Optional)
+* Learn basic JavaScript to write page object and test code that runs on Cypress and saucectl with the Sauce Labs platform (Optional)

 ### Note
 Negative